OctopyID/LaraPersonate/README.md

 #### 3.1.1.
 Defining Limitation

-To limit who can do **impersonation** or who is can be **impersonated**, add `impersonatable(Impersonation $impersonation)` on the Model to enforce the limitation.
+To limit who can do **impersonation** or who is can be **impersonated**, add `impersonatable(ImpersonateAuthorization $authorization)` on the Model to enforce the limitation.

 The **impersonator** method is intended for who can perform the impersonation and the **impersonated** method is intended for anyone who is allowed to be imitated.

 > **Warning**
 >
-> Not defining the Impersonation rules in the Model or misdefining them can lead to serious security issues.
+> Not defining the ImpersonateAuthorization rules in the Model or misdefining them can lead to serious security issues.

 The example below uses [Laratrust](https://github.com/santigarcor/laratrust/) for role management where **SUPER_ADMIN** can perform impersonation against **CUSTOMER**.
 Feel free to use any other Role Management you like.